 The good news is there is probably no threat to your job, and no imminent threat to human civilization.
 Can things change?
 Sure, as technology evolves who knows what may be possible.
 However, like the levitating cars we expected to have by now, it is important to recognize what has been shown to be imminent, and what hasn’t.

 All we are doing now is simply rehashing and refining decades old ideas for use in modern computers.
 Neural nets sure sound intelligent, but they aren’t.
 None of it comes close to ‘intelligence’, unless you redefine the term to mean smart, specialized algorithms and applications to do things like play games or retrieve stored knowledge.
 Are those algorithms intelligent?
 Well, is a mold intelligent?
 Is bacteria intelligent?
 Both are adaptive.
 It gets to be a complicated question.

 Specialized is the key word.
 These are specialized machine learning applications that have made some advances.
 This includes pattern recognition (voice/image), playing Go and Chess, or IBM’s Watson in the realm of expert systems.
 Some people might include self-driving cars because they seem intelligent.
 However, in all specialized cases, they are just operating off of sensors and/or algorithms – there really isn’t any intelligence.
 There might be some level of machine learning and correction, but again it’s not close to what most people would classify as ‘intelligent’.
 Certainly there is no self-awareness or deductive reasoning at a level anywhere close to a human.

 Artificial General Intelligence (AGI) has become the term to represent a more robust, theoretical AI that might approximate human intelligence.
 For better or worse, this has not been shown to be possible.
 We can reason it may be possible, but we really have no way of knowing that because we haven’t come close.
-There is no construct that has been shown that it would absolutely scale to a self-aware AI.
+There is no construct that has been shown that would absolutely scale to a self-aware AI.